smartfog/fogflow/doc/en/source/k8s_security_rbac.rst

 Configure Namespace in Cloud Kubernetes Cluster
 -------------------------------------------------

-In order to launch fogflow components, user need to create a namespace.
+In order to launch fogflow components, user need to create **fogflow** namespace.
 To create namespace in kubernetes cluster, use below command:

 .. code-block::

-    $kubectl create ns <User_provided_name> // E.g. kubectl create ns fogflow_fiware_integration
+    $kubectl create namespace fogflow

 Configure values.yaml File
 ---------------------------

-- User should provide name of the namespace created by him in previous step.
+- User should provide name of the namespace created by him in previous step i.e. fogflow.

-- User should provide name of serviceAccount as per requirement.
+- User should provide name of serviceAccount as shown below i.e. fogflow-dns.

 - User should configure the no. of replicaCount required.

-- User should provide absolute path for dgraph, configJson and nginxConf in values.yaml file as per the environment.
+- User should provide absolute path for dgraph in values.yaml file as per the environment.

 - User should provide externalIPs as per the environment.